LoyolaChicagoCS/gradhandbook/source/general.rst

 Bulletin Boards and Key Web Resources
 --------------------------------------

-The bulletin board outside the CS department on the 5th floor of Water Tower Campus features information regarding the graduate programs—e.g., calls for papers, job offerings, fellowship opportunities.
+The bulletin board outside the Computer Science department on the 5th floor of Water Tower Campus features information regarding the graduate programs — e.g., calls for papers, job offerings, fellowship opportunities.
 The board in the department's main office has departmental notices.